AlahmadiQ8/Portupine/README.md

   Portupine
 </h1>

-<p align="center">A gui app to easily scan a list of hosts and ports to determine accessibility.</p>
+<p align="center">A small utility app to easily scan a list of hosts and ports to determine accessibility.</p>